 Example #2 – Let’s say that you’d like to increase you’re giving to your church, or missions, or to an organization that cares for those who have nothing.
 It’s easy to focus on the amount you’ll be giving away rather than on the glory of Jesus in your giving.
 We should focus on the biblical truth that you have been saved in order to be gospel witnesses (Acts 1:8), and you have been rescued in order to be zealous for good works (Eph 2:10; Titus 2:14).
 And one thing is for sure, we are to keep our lives free from the love of money, and be content with what we have, because Jesus will never leave us (Heb 13:5).

 Example #3 – Let’s say that college decisions are approaching for you or your child.
 And we all know how much college can cost.
 We can easily get caught up in wrong motives when it comes to college.
 When the future of a child or the pride of a parent are connected to any decision, the biblical perspective is often left at the door and following God is a secondary thought.
 Faith will put God’s principals first while we trust in his faithfulness.
 We need God’s agenda and not the agenda of this culture.

 But seek first the kingdom of God and his righteousness, and all these things will be added to you. – Matthew 6:33

-Christian financial planning is not simply consulting with an advisor who is a Christian.
-And it’s not simply investing in the right mutual fund, or giving to the church, or staying out of debt (all of these can be good), it’s connecting the work of the gospel in us to every aspect of our financial lives.
+Each of these three examples connects to financial planning.
+Christian financial planning is not simply consulting with a Christian financial advisor.
+And it’s not simply investing in the right mutual fund, or giving to the church, or staying out of debt.
+While all of these things can be good, Christian financial planning is connecting the work of the gospel in us to every aspect of our financial lives.
 It’s thinking through our planning for the glory of Jesus in everything.

 Chris Cagle has an article, 5 Lies Christians Tell About Money, that may be helpful.